 The Green Revolution, initiated in the mid-sixties, marked a significant turning point in India's agricultural landscape.
-It introduced intensive technologies in seeds, fertilizers, plant protection, irrigation, and other allied areas, leading India towards self-sufficiency in food production.
+It introduced intensive technologies in seeds, fertilizers, plant protection, irrigation, and other allied areas, leading India toward self-sufficiency in food production.
 However, in recent decades, the productivity gains from these technologies have stagnated.
 The indiscriminate and unscientific use of chemical inputs has deteriorated soil health and triggered various negative environmental consequences.
 Modern agriculture has increasingly relied on inorganic chemical fertilizers in recent years.
 However, there have been numerous reports detailing the adverse effects of these fertilizers on soil, the environment, and plant health.
 Earthworms are integral to soil biology, as they have the ability to consume large quantities of organic matter, equivalent to their body weight, each day.
 This process results in the production of worm castings, commonly known as vermicompost.
 In India, studies have identified 509 species of earthworms belonging to 67 genera and 10 families (Kale, 1991).
 These earthworms consume various organic materials such as leaves, kitchen waste, and vegetable scraps, thereby contributing to the decomposition process.
 Vermiculture, the practice of raising earthworms, is being explored for the treatment of agricultural, sugar, and food processing wastes (Kale, 2000).
 Vermicomposting, which involves the natural conversion of biodegradable waste into high-quality manure with the assistance of earthworms, is an important aspect of sustainable waste management and agricultural practices.
 Vermiwash is a liquid extract obtained from vermicomposts, extracted in the presence of a thriving population of earthworms.
 It contains various enzymes, plant growth hormones, vitamins, as well as major and minor nutrients (Shield and Earl, 1982), which contribute to improving crop resistance against diseases and enhancing growth and productivity.
 Vermiwash serves as an environmentally friendly alternative to chemical fertilizers.
 In vermiwash, nitrogen exists in the form of mucus, nitrogenous excretory substances, growth-stimulating hormones, and enzymes (Tripathi and Bhardwaj, 2004).
 It is rich in dissolved nutrients and amino acids, readily accessible to plants.
 Vermiwash is non-toxic and eco-friendly, inhibiting bacterial growth and forming a protective layer for plant survival and growth.
 It acts as a plant tonic, reducing the presence of various plant pathogenic fungi and increasing the rate of photosynthesis.
 Additionally, it enhances the population of soil microorganisms, aiding in the decomposition of organic matter.
 Vermiwash can be applied as a foliar spray or soil application, serving as a pesticide and natural fertilizer in sustainable agriculture practices.
-It aligns with Good Agriculture Practices (GAP).
+It aligns with Good Agricultural Practices (GAP).

 2. Materials and methods